ThiagoLahass/ESP-Python_Serial-comunication/readme.md

-# Command-Based Communication between ESP8266 and Python
+# Command-Based Serial Communication between ESP8266 and Python code

-This repository contains code for establishing a command-based communication system between an ESP8266 microcontroller and a Python script.
+This repository contains code for establishing a command-based serial communication system between an ESP8266 microcontroller and a Python script.
 The system includes functionalities such as blinking the LED, customizing delay, turning the LED ON/OFF, and halting operations.

 ## Features